Unbiased Top-k Learning to Rank with Causal Likelihood Decomposition: Unified bias mitigation in top- ranking

 Equation~\eqref{eq: nopositionbias_likelihood} still suffers sample selection bias because the first term still contains $s_i$.
-As have shown in Equation~\eqref{eq: mitigate_selectionbias} in Section~\ref{sec: causalview_selelction}, the likelihood of selected data can be decomposed to contain the unbiased learning target, thus detaching sample selection bias:
+Therefore, the likelihood of selected biased data can be further decomposed to contain the unbiased learning target, thus detaching sample selection bias:

+Same as the naive likelihood in Equation~\eqref{eq: naive_likelihood_point}, Equation~\eqref{eq: nobothbiases_likelihood} is still the likelihood among all observed data.
+The difference is both position bias and sample selection bias have been detached, and the unbiased learning target has been decomposed as the first term of Equation~\eqref{eq: nobothbiases_likelihood}.